Point-PNG: Conditional Pseudo-Negatives Generation for Point Cloud Pre-Training: Proposed Approach

-\section{Proposed Approach - \coolname{}}
+\section{Proposed Approach}

-In this section, we introduce \coolname{}, a method designed to learn feature representations that are both discriminative and sensitive to transformations.
-Our contrastive framework is built on the Masked AutoEncoder (MAE) transformer framework, combining the strengths of both predictive (MAE) and discriminative (contrastive) model training paradigms.
-As shown in Fig. \ref{fig. overall_method}, we model the relationship between input transformations and displacements in the embedding space using linear projections.
-These projections are controlled by a network, \transnet{}, which generates transformation-specific weights.
-We train the main network $f$ and \transnet{} jointly.
-There is a risk that \transnet{} could collapse into the identity matrix, producing invariant representations.
-To avoid this, we introduce a novel loss function that uses pseudo-negatives to regularize \transnet{} and ensure that the projections are equivariant during training.
+In this section, we introduce \coolname{}, a method designed to learn feature representations that are both discriminative and transformation-sensitive.
+Our framework builds on the Masked AutoEncoder (MAE) transformer, combining the strengths of predictive (MAE) and discriminative (contrastive) training paradigms.
+As illustrated in Fig.~\ref{fig.overall_method}, we model the relationship between input transformations and displacements in the embedding space using linear projections, controlled by a network \transnet{} that generates transformation-specific weights.
+The main network $f$ and \transnet{} are trained jointly.
+However, \transnet{} risks collapsing into the identity matrix, which would yield invariant representations.
+To prevent this, we introduce a novel loss function based on pseudo-negatives that regularizes \transnet{} and enforces equivariant projections during training.

 Let $f$ be a parametric network that maps an input space $\mathcal{X}$ to the unit sphere.
-Here $f$ is a composition of an encoder $\mathcal{E}$ and a decoder $\mathcal{D}$, (\ie{} $f = \mathcal{E} \circ \mathcal{D}$).
+Here $f$ is a composition of an encoder $\mathcal{E}$ and a decoder $\mathcal{D}$, (\ie{} $f = \mathcal{D} \circ \mathcal{E} $).
 Let $\mathcal{G}$ be a distribution of possible transformations in the input space $ \mathcal{X}$, and $g$ denotes a transformation sampled from the distribution $\mathcal{G}$.
 For the given input point cloud $\mathbf{x}_i \in \mathcal{X}$, $g$ transforms it to a positive view $\mathbf{x}_i^+ = g(\mathbf{x}_i)$.
 The representations $\mathbf{z}$ of $\mathbf{x}_i, \mathbf{x}_i^+$ is defined as $\mathbf{z}_i = f(\mathbf{x}_i) \text{ and } \mathbf{z}_i^+ = f(\mathbf{x}_i^+)$.
 Both $\mathbf{z}_i$ and $\mathbf{z}_i^+$ reside within the same representation space $\mathcal{Z}$ of $f$.
 We introduce an operator $u_g$ that models how the transformation $g$ affects the feature representation $\mathbf{z}_i$.

 Contrastive learning methods, such as SimCLR \cite{chen20j}, typically aim to learn a representation that is invariant to perturbations or transformations of the input data.
 This is achieved by encouraging similar instances to have similar representations in the embedding space, while dissimilar instances are pushed apart.
 This objective is equivalent to a combination of alignment $\mathcal{L}_{\text{align}}$ and uniformity $\mathcal{L}_{\text{unif}}$, as described in Eq. (\ref{eq:ssl}) below: